10 Tips for E-mail Marketing

 And this is the last one of our tips for e-mail marketing.
 Before you send your message to hundreds of people, test it to make sure that it works.
 You want your e-mail to look neat and clean, and all the links that you included need to be in working condition.
 If possible, check your e-mail on different devices and browsers and through the various popular e-mail providers (like Gmail, Yahoo, and Outlook).

-Also, you can use e-mail A/B split testing to see which version of your e-mail does the best, in terms of actual conversions.
-You can try out different subject lines, CTAs, and content to see what works best with your audience.
+You can use e-mail A/B split testing to see which version of your e-mail has the best conversions.
+Try out different subject lines, CTAs, and content to see what works best with your audience.
 But make sure you’re only testing one element at a time.
 Or the results of your testing will be inconclusive.